 - Drama: From Everyman to Shakespeare to contemporary plays.

-- Opera: The focus is on operas by Mozart and Richard Strauss.
+- Opera: The focus is on operas by Mozart, Bellini and Verdi.

 - Concerts: From solo performances on the piano to small ensembles through to the best orchestras in the world.